bugsnag/bugsnag-python/example/logger/README.md

 Try this out with [your own Bugsnag account](https://app.bugsnag.com/user/new)!
 You'll be able to see how the errors are reported in the dashboard, how errors are grouped and how they relate to the original source.

-Most of our python example apps serve a basic web app, but this example, to remain platform-agnostic, runs simply in terminal.
+Most of our python example apps serve a basic web app, but this example, to remain framework-agnostic, runs simply in terminal.

 To get set up, follow the instructions below.
 Don't forget to replace the placeholder API token with your own!